carolwong492/carolwong492.github.io/essays/shoot-that-trouble.md

 In [this post](https://stackoverflow.com/questions/70862723/why-does-changing-css-variables-in-js-break-the-app), the user's header is, "Why does changing CSS variables in JS break the app?"
 While it's not extremely descriptive, it does provide enough information to know that the question is about CSS variables and how they interact in JavaScript.

 Within the post, the user provides a link to a site that outlines what they were basing off their initial code off of and describing how they wanted to try alter it in their program.
 This is great, as responders can easily track what the user's starting point was and the ways they altered it.
 After that, the user described their multiple attempts at fixing the issue, along with the specific code snippets of their attempts.
-This makes it really easy for any responders to follow along with the poster's thought process, and provide guidance on any steps.
-By
+This makes it really easy for any responders to follow along with the poster's thought process and provide guidance on any missteps.

 <img class="ui large image" src="../images/goodQuestion.png">

+At the end of the post, they ask for an explanation as to why their code isn't working as they think it should.
+Asking smart questions like this allows responders to answer back quickly with a clear and concise answer.

 ## Lessons Learned
 Asking smart questions guarantees an answer quicker and makes the whole experience less annoying for everyone involved.
+Askers get their questions answered more quickly and effectively, and responders don't feel as frustrated when helping others out.
+Knowing how to ask questions in a way that will get me my questions answered and won't bother others reassures me.
+From now on, I'll shoot down that fear and go troubleshoot!